MrMallet/AnagramFinder/README.md

 ### countdownAlgo.py
 My first run is a [very naive solution](countDownAlgo.py).
 1*9*8*7*6 = 3024 searches through the wordlist in the worst of cases.
 And that's only to the fifth letter search.
-In conjunction with a search through the wordlist array to find a matching hashedWord and the time for a search was staggered throughout the if statements lasting up to several seconds.
+In conjunction with a search through the wordlist array to find a matching hashedWord, the time for a search was staggered throughout the if statements, lasting up to several seconds.

 ```python
 if not answer: